TheodoreEhrenborg/tiny_stories_sae/docs/src/introduction.md

 ## Demo

-I trained a sparse autoencoder with 10000 features, and ChatGPT says feature 87 relates to
+I trained a sparse autoencoder with 10000 features, and GPT-4o says feature 87 relates to

 > the concepts of upward motion or reaching a peak state such as 'up', 'fly', 'high', and similar directions or motions